 Use fonts that can be adaptedto the selected text size.
 This way users that have increased the font size in their browser or mobile device, have a beautiful and adapted experience.

 When adapting the text size, make sure your design is responsive, so users don’t have to scroll horizontally.

-Same goes for the use of ALLCAPS: it makes texts a lot harder to read.
-So avoid this as much as possible!
+The same goes for the use of ALLCAPS: it makes texts a lot harder to read.
+So, avoid this as much as possible!